Skip to content

 Cicero, in Tusculan Disputations, quotes the same passage directly:

 “For my part I find no meaning which I can attach to what is termed good, if I take away from it the pleasures obtained by taste, if I take away the pleasures which come from listening to music, if I take away too the charm derived by the eyes from the sight of figures in movement, or other pleasures by any of the senses in the whole man.
-Nor indeed is it possible to make such a statement as this — that it is joy of the mind which is alone to be reckoned as a good; for I understand by a mind in a state of joy, that it is so, when it has the hope of all the pleasures I have named — that is to say the hope that nature will be free to enjoy them without any blending of pain.”
+Nor indeed is it possible to make such a statement as this — that it is joy of the mind which is alone to be reckoned as a good; for I understand by a mind in a state of joy, that it is so, when it has the hope of all the pleasures I have named — that is to say the hope that nature will be free to enjoy them without any blending of pain.” — Cicero, Tusculan Disputations III.18.41

 This passage is decisive.
 Epicurus is not merely tolerating bodily and active pleasures as acceptable means to a higher state of calm.
 He is saying that he cannot even conceive of the good if he abstracts away from these pleasures.
 They are not secondary decoration.
 They are what the good is made of.
+Cicero confirms in the same discussion that Epicurus did not merely mention this once in passing:

 Torquatus, Cicero’s Epicurean spokesman in On Ends, states the positive picture directly:

 “Numerous and vivid pleasures alike of body and of mind.”
 This is what the full cup looks like from inside.
 It is not tranquil nothingness.
 It is a life rich with the kind of experiences that make living worthwhile.
+Cicero elsewhere confirms, in his own hostile voice, that this is exactly what Epicurus meant and insisted on:

 Diogenes of Oinoanda, whose great stone inscription in Lycia preserved Epicurean philosophy for all passersby, announced the purpose of his entire undertaking in terms that leave no ambiguity: